Join me!

 As mentioned above, this works great for those with extended winter conditions and a shorter summer season.
 Start the bulbs 4-6 weeks before the last frost in a container, and then place them in a sunny window.
 Only water a little until you spot some growth.
 Then, move it outside once all threats of any frosty evenings pass.

-calla lily in container
+calla lilies in container

 What Happens If I Don’t Dig Up My Bulbs?